 Stock price volatility means the value of your shares goes up and down.

 If yours goes down by a long way, you may lose your money.

 But that is not to say stock market investment isn’t worth it – you will need to take some investment risk if you want to be in with a chance of making a decent profit.

 The key is following a strategy that aligns with your goals and tolerance for risk.

 For example, if you’re nearing retirement, you may not want to put your savings at a high amount of risk.

 On the other hand, if you plan on working another 20 years and you have considerable savings, you may be more willing to take a risk because you have other money to fall back on.

-An IFA can help you decide the best strategy.
+An independent financial adviser (IFA) can help you decide the best strategy.

 You can never be sure what you’re going to make from the stock market.

-People have made millions (Warren Buffet has made billions), while others have ruined themselves.
+People have made millions (Warren Buffet has made billions), while others have suffered huge losses.